-The highest amount of precipitation fell in the year 2015 (506.8 mm), and the lowest - in 2014 (328.9 mm).
-In 2013 precipitation was 345.6 mm.
-The intensity of the rainfall varies throughout the year.
-The highest rainfall usually occurs in June and the lowest - in August (Table.
-2).
-There are significant interannual differences in the intensity of rainfall.
+Fig. 1.
+Total monthly precipitation during 2013-2015.
+The abscissa axis is the order of months, the ordinate axis is a monthly precipitation, mm ences in the intensity of rainfall.
 Minimum total annual precipitation in 2014 was due to a decrease in atypical rainfall in late winter and early winter.
 Maximum annual rainfall in 2015 was caused by intense rainfall both in the spring and in mid-summer and late autumn.

-The average annual temperature was 11.14 \pm 0.30 °C and was not statistically significant different between years during the study period (F = 0.19, P = 0.82).
-The temperature range was from -23.4 to + 37.8 °C during the study period.
+The average annual temperature is $11.14 \pm 0.30$ °C and is not statistically significant different between years during the study period (F = 0.19; p = 0.82).
+The temperature range is from -23.4 to +37.8 °C during the study period (Fig. 2).
 Minimum temperatures occur in January or February, and the maximum temperatures - in July or August.
 The largest temperature fluctuations occur in the winter or spring.
-The autumn period is usually marked by the sharp fall of temperatures.
+Autumn period is usually marked by the sharp fall of temperatures.